AndrewKassab/pokemonbattle/README.md

   This project is one of my first ambitious / personal undertakings.
 I'm a big fan of Pokemon and thought it'd be a great learning experience to take on recreating a complex turn-based-combat system.
+If anyone wants to contribute or help to design the A.I for the computer player, they're more than welcome.